 Key Components of MTSS

-- Collective Responsibility: belief that all students will achieve high levels of learning.
+- Belief that all children will achieve high levels of learning.

-- High Quality Core Instruction: instruction in academics, behavior, and wellness.
+- Instruction in academics, behavior, and social and emotional wellness.

 - Practice of reviewing student data to determine next steps for instruction and support.